SamG101-Developer/GenEx/README.md

 GenEx (generator extensions) is a C++ library inspired by `ranges-v3` that provides a set of utilities for working with ranges and iterators.
 It is designed with a generator interface, which allows for lazy evaluation of operations on ranges.
-Concepts will be used to restrict the operations that can be performed on which types; for example, reversing a range will require the range be bidirectional.
+Concepts are used to restrict the operations that can be performed on which types; for example, reversing a range will require the range be bidirectional.

 ## Views